codewouter/milestone-project/README.md

 ### Media

+#### header
+- The photo used in the navigation bar was obtained from [Nodaway Broadcasting](https://nodawaybroadcasting.com/event/the-1975/)
+- The photo used as a background in all files was obtained from [Pixabay](https://pixabay.com/en/wear-retro-people-abandoned-3289266/)

 #### index.html
 - The photos used in index.html were obtained from [The Billboard Photos From the Billboard Cover Shoot](https://www.billboard.com/photos/8468106/the-1975-photos-billboard-cover-shoot)
 - The video used in index.html was obtained from downloading the video from [The 1975’s Youtube Channel](https://www.youtube.com/watch?v=CHk5SWVO4p8)